 Detailing the various successes and highlights of the Low Incomes Tax Reform Group

-As a result of LITRG’s recommendation, the Financial Conduct Authority (FCA) has made a change to their handbook text to include a new rule requiring advisers to consider the impact of tax and access to state benefits on their decisions, particularly where there would be a financial impact on the person from crossing a tax threshold/band.
+The Financial Conduct Authority amended its handbook to include a new rule requiring advisers to consider the impact of tax and access to state benefits following representations from LITRG.

 Over 4 million web users reached across our four websites.